 The cost is directly tied to the specific component.
 Eg. license, support & maintenance etc.

-The Total Direct Cost property is there to capture the total annual run cost of the application.
-It is calculated by combining the OPEX and CAPEX fields on the application component.
 At this point in your ALM journey, it’s very unlikely you’ll have accurate application costs (if you do, you’re very lucky!).
-This cost concept will be expanded in more detail in the IT Cost Management journey.
-You can also read more about the IT Cost Model here.
+This cost concept will be expanded in more detail in the IT Cost Management Guide and Metamodel whitepaper here.

 Approved and Review Date are the last two properties and are there to support workflow.
 Approved is a property which means the Application has been reviewed and approved for inclusion on your lists by an expert.

 You can optionally filter by this property in your views and dashboards to exclude any applications that haven’t been through a ‘quality check’ process.
 This is important because as you open your application lists up for contribution, you’ll get a certain number of applications that are duplicates, parts of other applications, or not applications at all.
 That Approved property is the key to giving your stakeholders confidence in your data quality.

 Review Date is an optional property that enables you to prompt when an action or decision is required for a specific application.
 You can populate this property with a specific date, or alternatively use the scheduling function in the Broadcasts module to trigger application data refreshes or time-based alerts.

 The other key points of data capture are done by capturing references between each application and other components.
 References are used to ensure data quality.
 They ensure data consistency by avoiding duplicating data in your model.

 Represents the replacement of an application by another application.